Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 - Touch-Up Mod - https://www.nexusmods.com/prey2017/mods/102
 - No-Intro (Skip Startup - Splash Videos) - https://www.nexusmods.com/prey2017/mods/115
 - Chairloader - The Prey Modding Framework - https://www.nexusmods.com/prey2017/mods/103
-  Not for general usage but it's great for messing around
+  Not for general usage but it's great for messing around.
+It only works on the Epic Store version of the game, which Luma doesn't run on, otherwise it would probably be compatible.
 - Sensitivity Sprint Scale - https://www.nexusmods.com/prey2017/mods/117

 # References: